-These great website builders all come highly recommended, so it's really just a case of choosing the one that's right for you.
+All of these website builders come highly recommended, so don't worry about hooking up with a dud; it's more a matter of choosing the one that works best for you.
 We'll point to the small points of difference between them, to help you pick the perfect website builder for your photography business.
 Don't need it specifically for photos?
 Also see our round-up of the best website builder for multi-purpose use.

 The best website builder for photographers

-Why?
-Mainly because it has the most beautiful and professional looking templates of all the web building services available today.
-Expertly crafted by top-class designers, they’re clean, orderly and elegantly minimal.
+Squarespace may not be exclusively targeted at photographers, we still feel it's an excellent option for building your photography website.
+It has a great selection of beautiful and professional looking templates; expertly crafted by top-class designers, they’re clean, orderly and elegantly minimal.
 This ensures that your work truly shines online, whether your site is viewed on a desktop computer, tablet or phone screen.
 And we can think of nothing more important than that.

 Squarespace offers a selection of specific photography templates, but these aren’t the only ones that you can consider using.
 In fact, the general bias in Squarespace templates is towards showcasing big, high-quality images, so it’s well worth giving them all a look.